The-Ofek-Foundation/StyleGuides/Java Style Guide.md

 import java.io.IOException;
 ```

 **One top-level class per file**.
-Nested classes are okay, but other than that, each class should be in its own .class file.
+Nested classes are okay, but other than that, each class should be in its own .java file.
 If you're finding it hard to switch between files, considering using a more competent text editor (I recommend sublimetext).

 Class names should be in UpperCamelCase.